Best Donation Centers in Los Angeles: Keep Your Decluttered Items From Ending Up in a Landfill

 Donate Books Fast

-Donate Books Fast is a family-owned, free book pickup service based in Los Angeles.
+Donate Books Fast is a family-owned, book pickup service based in Los Angeles.
 They redistribute unwanted books to new homes, libraries and charitable organizations.

 As the name indicates, the team at Donate Books Fast really works fast and they're super friendly.
 Simply fill out the brief form on their website and the team will be in touch within 24 hours to schedule a convenient pickup date and time that works for you.